tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 **Q:** Lite clients are more vulnerable than full nodes, because the former do only verify headers but do not execute transactions.
 What kind of certainty is gained by a full node that executes a transaction?

-As a full node verifies all transactions, it can only be contaminated by an attack, if the blockchain itself violates its invariant (one block per height), that is, in case of a fork that leads to branching.
+As a full node verifies all transactions, it can only be contaminated by an attack if the blockchain itself violates its invariant (one block per height), that is, in case of a fork that leads to branching.